 - Obtaining patent protection is crucial to safeguard the innovative approaches used by pharma companies.

-- Drug patents help to recover investments that have been made during the research and development stage.
+- Drug patents help to recover investments done during the research and development stage.

 - They can be secured against infringement instances, as rivals can readily duplicate drug manufacturing.